 Compared to traditional public schools, charter schools were 6 percentage points less likely to respond to messages that signal the student has a significant special need.
 The researchers also identified 272 “no-excuses” charter schools, which tend to set strict disciplinary codes, maintain high academic expectations, and significantly improve test scores, in the sample.
 These schools were 10 percentage point less likely to respond to messages signaling a disability.

 Within states that provide partial or full reimbursements to districts for the costs of serving special-needs students, the researchers found no differential response rate to messages signaling an IEP.
 This suggests that policies that reimburse schools for their special education costs may eliminate charter schools’ incentive to discourage applications from students with an IEP.

-The researchers found that schools were 2 percentage points less likely to respond to emails with a Hispanic-sounding name compared to other names.
-They also found weak evidence that schools were less likely to respond to emails with Black-sounding names, with the largest differences in response rates in schools serving predominantly white students.
+The researchers found that schools were 2 percentage points less likely to respond to emails with a name implying Hispanic ethnicity compared to other names.
+They also found weak evidence that schools were less likely to respond to emails with names implying the sender was Black, with the largest differences in response rates in schools serving predominantly white students.